Special Interest Groups

 Special Interest Groups (SIGs) are formed with a focus on a particular subject area.
 SIGs provide an open public forum to discuss topics of interest to APNIC and the Internet community in the Asia Pacific region.
 Face-to-face SIG meetings are held at APNIC Meetings, which are held twice per year.
 SIGs are chaired by members of the community with relevant knowledge and expertise.

-- To submit a policy proposal for consideration at an APNIC SIG session refer to the Policy development process and submit a policy using the Submit a policy proposal form.
+- To submit a policy proposal for consideration at an APNIC Policy SIG session refer to the Policy development process and submit a proposal using the Submit a policy proposal form.

 - Matters relevant to NIRs.

 - Matters relevant to broader Internet issues like Public Policy and Internet Governance.

 - The SIG will provide a platform to discuss the operational issues and best practices to secure global Internet routing.

 For more information about the creating and running of Special Interest Groups, including explanations of all relevant SIG policies and procedures, please see the SIG guidelines: HTML or PDF (108.4kb).

 Working Groups (WGs)

 Working Groups (WGs) may be formed around a particular work item and exist only as long as it takes to complete the task(s).

 Birds of a Feather (BOF) meetings are convened to informally exchanging information and discuss new ideas or particular issues.
 They can be proposed and convened at short notice and there is no formal requirement for submission of papers or posting to mailing lists.
 However, the results of BOFs are reported to the Member Meeting session of each APNIC Meeting.